-- 1. Ensure the power supply is turned off at the breaker or disconnect switch. - 2.
-Remove the junction box cover.
-See beginning on page 8 for junction box location. - 3.
-Connect the 120 VAC hot wire from the power supply to the black wire in the junction box on top of the water heater with a properly sized wire nut.
-Wrap electrical tape around the wire nut and wire end.
-See wiring diagrams Figure 66 on page 68 and Figure 67 on page 69. - 4.
-Connect the 120 VAC neutral wire from the power supply to the white wire in the junction box.
-Wrap electrical tape around the wire nut and wire end.
-See wiring diagrams Figure 66 on page 68 and Figure 67 on page 69. - 5.
-Connect the ground wire from the power supply to the grounding lug inside the junction box.
-See wiring diagrams Figure 66 on page 68 and Figure 67 on page 69. - 6.
-Replace the junction box cover when connections are complete.
+- Ensure the power supply is turned off at the breaker or disconnect switch. - Remove the junction box cover.
+See Figure 3 on page 8 for junction box location. - 3.
+Connect the 120VAC hot wire from the power supply to the black jumper wire or the terminal block location marked "L1" inside of the junction box located on top of the water heater.
+If the black jumper wire is used make the connection inside of the junction box with a properly sized wire nut and wrap electrical tape around the wire nut and wire end.
+See junction box Figure 56 and wiring diagram Figure 67 on page 67.